Executive Operations Now…

 Meisa’s legal education built early fluency in regulatory interpretation, institutional accountability, and risk awareness, foundational skills that continue to shape how systems, decisions, and incentives are evaluated.

-Because systems only work when people understand them.
+Systems only work when people understand them.

 Teaching (and coaching) has always run parallel to Meisa Bonelli’s professional work, not as an alternative path, but as a reinforcing one.
 The ability to translate complexity into clarity is as critical in the classroom as it is in the executive suite.